- Search The Registry

 - My Account

 *On this date in 1942 the building of The Alcan Highway in Canada began.
-This was a United States Army project during World War II that involved over 10,000 men of which over 30% were Black GI's.
+This was a United States Army construction project during World War II that involved over 10,000 men of which over 30% were Black GI's.

 Military policy during WW II dictated that Blacks would not be sent to northern environments or active duty.
 After the Japanese attacked Pearl Harbor, the need for an inland route to Alaska prioritized this policy.
 Manpower was scarce, and segregated troops were shipped north under the leadership of white leaders.
 The construction of the 1,522-mile long road (the Alcan Highway) from Dawson Creek, British Colombia, to Fairbanks, Alaska through rugged, un-mapped wilderness was heralded as a near impossible engineering feat.